Standon, Hertfordshire: History

-Standon is a village and civil parish in Hertfordshire, England.
-The parish includes the adjoining village of Puckeridge and Old Hall Green.
 The Grade I listed parish church of St Mary has Anglo-Saxon origins with much Victorian restoration of 1864-65 by H. and G. Godwin.
 The chancel contains the ornate tombs of the Tudor courtier Sir Ralph Sadler and his son Sir Thomas Sadleir.
 The house Standon Lordship was built by Ralph Sadler on his estate at Standon, which he acquired in 1544; Standon remained in the possession of the Sadler family until the death of Sadler's grandson Ralph in 1661.